intel/tcf/doc/03-server-setup.rst

   that will allow to flash a 1G image in less than one minute on a normal harddrive.

-  Optional: use glusterfs to coordinate the distribution of images to all the servers FIXME

 - A server providing:

   - the POS linux kernel and initrd over HTTP for targets to boot from